-Audit letters to 200,000 Californians requesting information to verify their use of the Head of Household tax filing status for 2001 are in the mail, according to the Franchise Tax Board (FTB).
+The Franchise Tax Board (FTB) is sending audit letters to 110,000 Californians to verify their use of the Head of Household tax filing status for 2002, according to the FTB.

-This audit program aims to ensure that taxpayers use the Head of Household filing status correctly.
-Of the more than 14 million tax returns filed in California each year, nearly two million returns claim the Head of Household filing status.
-Last year, the FTB determined that nearly 26,000 taxpayers did not qualify for it.
+Of the more than 14 million tax returns filed in California each year, nearly 2 million returns claim the Head of Household filing status.
+Last year, the FTB determined that more than 27,000 taxpayers did not qualify for it.

-The FTB assess added tax to those determined not to qualify by using either the single or married filing separate filing status.
-Taxpayers not responding to the letter may get penalties.
-Last year, this audit program resulted in $30 million in tax assessments.
+The FTB assesses added taxes to those determined not to qualify by using either the single or married filing separate filing status.
+Taxpayers who do not respond to the letter may get penalties.
+Last year, this audit program resulted in $34 million in tax assessments.

 Taxpayers who e-file their tax return can voluntarily complete a Head of Household questionnaire and include it with their e-filed return.
 Taxpayers who submit e-file questionnaires are less likely to be audited for this filing status.

-Anyone who has questions about this filing status should request the FTB's Publication 1540, Tax Information for Head of Household, by calling the FTB at (800) 338-0505 and entering code 934 or by visiting the FTB's Website.
+Anyone who has questions about this filing status should request the FTB's Publication 1540, Tax Information for Head of Household.
+Taxpayers can get it by calling the FTB at (800) 338-0505 and entering code 934 or by visiting the FTB's Website.